AnyChart/docs.anychart.com/General_settings/Elements_Fill.md

 1. _Gradient keys_, just like in linear gradient,
 2. _Center location_, which is set by a number from 0 to 1 as a percentage ratio from the container dimensions.

-E.g., radial gradient fill with center location (0.5, 0.5):
+Radial gradient fill with center location (0.5, 0.5):

 {sample}GS\_E\_fill_radialG{sample}